Canadian Immigration Courts and Administrative Tribunals

-Citizenship judges take care of the citizenship applications and they may call the applicants for interviews, but the process is not a court-like process.
-While the citizenship judges are independent from the immigration authorities they are not considered judicial officers.
+Citizenship judges take care of the citizenship applications, and they may call the applicants for interviews, but the process is not a court-like process.
+While the citizenship judges are independent of the immigration authorities, they are not considered judicial officers.

 Suppose you wish to visit or move to Canada or encounter any issues with the immigration authorities.
 In that case, you may fill out our free assessment form or book a consultation session to assess your potential opportunities or offer you immigration, visa, or citizenship advice.